When User Experience and SEO Content Collide

 One of Google’s biggest priorities is to provide the best results to any given search.
 Google doesn’t want to show websites that provide a bad user experience as they hurt the usefulness of their Search Engine.

-There are several factors that Google can or potentially can use to gauge user experience, including:
+There are several factors that Google can or potentially can use to gauge SEO and user experience, including:

 - Page load time